aviaryan/SublimeNotebook/sublime_notebook/docs/README.markdown

 To access your notes, we will use the Projects feature of Sublime Text.

-Open Sublime Text and click on "Open Project" in the Project menu, or open the project from the command line (see the [FAQ](#faq)).
+Open Sublime Text and click on "Open Project" in the Project menu.

 Browse for the `notebook.sublime-project` file in the folder you downloaded and open it.
 Now open the Sidebar (View -> Side Bar).
 You will see all your notes presented there with the hierarchy.

 Whenever you want to open your Sublime Notebook, you can use the switch project shortcut (Cmd-Ctrl-P or Ctrl-Alt-P) and select `notebook.sublime-project` to switch to the Notebook project.

 ![Project Selector](https://user-images.githubusercontent.com/4047597/35473121-4556dd7a-03a1-11e8-8c3a-6e85592d5d5f.png)

+PS - To open SublimeNotebook from commandline, see [this section](#subl-cli).

 <a name="en"></a>